 I think this is also the main reason why some people struggle with finding and shopping for vegan shoes, it feels like actual work.

 I totally get it!
 Sometimes we just want someone else to do the work for us so that we don’t have to, and there are plenty of vegan shoe shops that are working tirelessly to try to solve this very issue.
+However you can find a good pair of shoes that are vegan friendly like these Vessi waterproof sneakers if you know where to look, it’s worth it in the end.

 But after several years of being vegan and not one to give up my shoe obsession, I found a growing number of online shops that actually have a category of vegan shoes (as well as vegan handbags and accessories) so that we can view and shop for animal-free shoes without having to do much work!